cloudmailin/docs.cloudmailin.com/content/outbound/priorities_and_tags.md

 CloudMailin allows you to select which queue you send your email to.
 This allows you to priorities messages like password resets whilst lowering the priority of things like Digest Emails.

-> Remember, digest emails must use the digest queue.
+> Remember, digest emails such as updates or weekly/monthly summaries must use the digest queue.
+> This enables us to prioritise emails such as password resets.

 ### Queues / Priority